Canadian Arctic Rift System: The rift system today

-Little seismicity takes place on the Canadian Arctic Rift System, indicating that it is now a nearly inactive structure and that the entire system is travelling as a part of the North American Plate.
-Several earthquakes occur but their patterns indicate that tectonic forces characteristic of plate margins are not acting directly within the Canadian Arctic today.
-As a result, there are questions as to whether the Greenland Plate should still be considered a separate plate.
+Little seismicity takes place on the Canadian Arctic Rift System, indicating it is now a nearly inactive structure and that the entire system is travelling as a part of the North American plate.
+Several earthquakes occur, but their patterns indicate tectonic forces characteristic of plate margins are not acting directly within the Canadian Arctic today.
+As a result, there are questions as to whether the Greenland plate should still be considered a separate plate.
 The present seismic activity may be mainly an expression of readjustment of existing rift structures to a regional stress field associated with post-glacial rebound.

 The area between Greenland and Baffin Island is one of the most seismically active regions in eastern Canada.
-It was not known as a seismic zone until November 20, 1933, when an earthquake with a surface wave magnitude of 7.3 occurred beneath Baffin Bay.
+It was not known as a seismic zone until November 20, 1933, when an earthquake with a surface-wave magnitude of 7.3 occurred beneath Baffin Bay.
 This is the largest instrumentally recorded earthquake to have occurred along the passive margin of North America and possibly the largest passive-margin earthquake worldwide.
 Coincidentally, it is also the largest north of the Arctic Circle.
 In spite of its size, the 1933 Baffin Bay earthquake did not result in any damage due to its offshore location combined with the sparse population of the adjacent onshore areas.
-Analysis of seismograms indicate that strike-slip faulting played a role in the occurrence of this earthquake.
+Analysis of seismograms indicate strike-slip faulting played a role in the occurrence of this earthquake.
 Earthquakes of magnitude 6.0 or greater have since been recorded in 1934, 1945, 1947 and 1957.

 A linear belt of medium-amplitude earthquakes known as the Labrador Sea Seismic Zone is coincident with the extinct spreading axis of the Mid-Labrador Ridge.
 Earthquakes as large as magnitude 5.0 have been recorded along this zone since 1982.